mikeal/merge-release/README.md

 GitHub Action for automated npm publishing.

 This Action publishes a package to npm.
-It is meant to be used on every successful merge to master but you'll need to configured that workflow yourself.
+It is meant to be used on every successful merge to master but you'll need to configure that workflow yourself.
 You can look to the [`.github/workflows/push.yml`](./.github/workflows/push.yml) file in this project as an example.

 ### Workflow